-There is nothing that makes my kitchen smell more delicious than these Candied Cinnamon Sugar Walnuts.
+There is nothing that makes my kitchen smell more delicious than these Baked Candied Cinnamon Sugar Walnuts.
 They are crunchy, sweet, aromatic, and EXTREMELY addictive.
 You can’t say I didn’t warn you!

 As an environmental scientist, I always try to avoid food waste at all costs, so I created this recipe for those times you are left with just the egg white.